Aasthag2105/Project/README.md

 •	Comments have been included to describe the usage of every function.
 Further comments have been included where explanation is required.  <br />
 <br />
 <br />
-__BUILD AND EXECUTE__<br />
+BUILD AND EXECUTE<br />

 To use the system, simply follow the following steps:<br />

-1. Clone this repository using the following command on your command line interface git clone https://github.com/Aasthag2105/Project DotsAndBoxes <br />
+1. Clone this repository using the following command on your command line interface<br />
+git clone https://github.com/Aasthag2105/Project DotsAndBoxes <br />
 <br />
 2. Go into the directory of the project<br />